Eating Disorders in Children - Symptoms, Causes, Effects & Treatment

 Anorexia, bulimia, and binge eating disorder all involve unhealthy eating patterns that begin gradually and build to the point where a person feels unable to control them.

-Signs of Anorexia and Bulimia
+Sign & Symptoms of Anorexia & Bulimia

 Sometimes a person with anorexia or bulimia starts out just trying to lose some weight or hoping to get in shape.
 But the urge to eat less or to purge or over-exercise gets "addictive" and becomes too hard to stop.